oetia/dsccapstonewebsite/README.md

 **Search on an Internal World Model**

 Another alternative to addressing the backtracking issue in the explicit search on the environment case is to search and backtrack not on the actual environment, but instead on a simulated "LLM dream".
 On top of having a step function for the browsergym environment, you also have the LLM approximate the results on the step function.
 This addresses the issue of some actions being irreversible with the downside of becoming dependent on the LLM's ability to "dream" the browser environment accurately.
 As such, the LLM is considered an Internal (as opposed to the external, real browser environment) World Model (where our "world" is the browser environment).

+**Visualizer**

+To best support the development of reasoning algorithms, we have directly integrated the improved LLM reasoners visualizer into the AgentLab x-ray tool.
+Using AgentLab, every action the LLM takes first generates an MCTS tree that is searched for the best outcome.
+When looking at a run, it is inconvenient to move to a different website to look at the visualizer for each step.
+Thus, the visualizer is created automatically for each action and embedded directly in the x-ray tool.

+Some Example Visualizer Links: [1](https://www.llm-reasoners.net/visualizer/3d03a5cb-d67a-4f38-bf81-0ca8ec3b28e8?accessKey=f0f4b36b) [2](https://www.llm-reasoners.net/visualizer/96e5f87d-4b70-4e61-8b47-d3fc57879204?accessKey=9f69d408)

 ## Results